youyifong/upperhingemodel/README.md

 ---------------------------------------------------
 Monte Carlo studies for estimation and CI in Sec 4.2 and 4.3

-Execute estscript to run MC.
+Execute the estscript file to run MC.
 The number of MC replicates is controlled by the MC_rep parameter in run_sim.R.

-To analyze Monte Carlo results, source read_sims.R from an R prompt, which creates summary tables.
+To analyze Monte Carlo results, run the content of read_sims.R script from an R prompt.
+The summary tables in latex will be printed to the standard output.

-#Run submit.sh in a xxx distributed computing environment.
-It calls the call_sim.h file xxx. call_sim.h then runs run_sim.R with proper arguments.
-The Monte Carlo results are saved in files organized into subdirectories.

 ---------------------------------------------------